Discover how a bimodal integration strategy can address the major data management challenges facing your organization today.

 SnapLogic is an integration platform-as-a-service (iPaaS) that allows users to create data integration flows with no code.
-When paired with the CData JDBC Drivers, users get access to live data from more than 250+ SaaS, Big Data and NoSQL sources, including Jira Service Desk, in their SnapLogic workflows.
+When paired with the CData JDBC Drivers, users get access to live data from more than 250+ SaaS, Big Data and NoSQL sources, including Jira Service Management, in their SnapLogic workflows.

-Connect to Jira Service Desk in SnapLogic
+Connect to Jira Service Management in SnapLogic

-Upload the Jira Service Desk JDBC Driver
+Upload the Jira Service Management JDBC Driver

 After installation, upload the JDBC JAR file to a location in SnapLogic (for example, projects/Jerod Johnson) from the Manager tab.